-Via notions of similarity and principles of symmetry we have the capacity to bring coherence to our Reality.
+Via notions of similarity and principles of Symmetry we can bring coherence to our Reality.

-New concepts can be introduced into these landscapes through mapping there relationships & connections — similarity — nearness — and — betweenness — convexity — thereby helping us learn how to learn.
+New concepts can be introduced into these landscapes through mapping their relationships & connections — similarity — nearness — and — betweenness — convexity — thereby helping us learn how to learn.

-Concepts — the How and What ? — are not a fixed sets of domains.
+Concepts — the How and What? — are not fixed sets of domains.

-Categorisations such as Ontology and Epistimology at times can be dynamic & fluid — emergent .
+Categorisations such as Ontology and Epistemology at times can be dynamic & fluid — emergent.

 Concepts are represented in high dimensional geometric structures enabling us to form prototypes.

 We learn through concepts and reflecting on our Material World experiences.

 “Teaching means creating situations where structures can be discovered”…

 — Jean Piaget

 “We do not learn from experience… we learn from reflecting on experience”…